amirongit/notecode/algebra.md

 ### Linear equations in two variables
 - overall form is `ax + by = c`
+    - 'c' is constant
-- 'c' is constant, 'a' & 'b' can't be 0 at the same time
+    - 'a' & 'b' can't be 0 at the same time
 - this type of equation can have infinite combinations of 'x' & 'y' as its solution
 #### Ordered pair
 - two terms inside parentheses with 'x' being the first & 'y' being the second